 Getting good at dealing with change (in role, structure of work, organisation or career) has become an important skill in today’s job market.
 A really effective way of developing career resilience is to understand how to use your strengths to navigate change, as well as getting clear on any risk areas that may get in the way of your performance with the extra pressure and stress of transition.
 So for example, if you know that you can use your Compassion and Empathy strengths to understand new colleagues and build rapport with them quickly, this will give you more confidence to move from team to team, role to role or even organisation to organisation.
 And if you know that your Collaboration strength can sometimes mean that you say ‘yes’ too often and too quickly, particularly in the early stages of building relationships, as well as having fewer Execution strengths to get things done, then this should help you keep your strengths in check and in balance when experiencing the increased pressure of a new job.

 Our Strengthscope® Handbook is full of great ideas on developing your strengths and putting them in the service of your career.
-And if you’re interested in developing yourself with some further training, check our career development masterclass – Strengths to Success – for even more ideas on taking ownership of your career and driving forward success.

 Dr Paul Brewerton, co-creator of the Strengthscope® Profiling System